 or: How I Learned to Stop Worrying and Love Separating Audio

-I’ll start out with a bit of a preface and warning: Everyone’s setup is different, so you’ll likely need to make further adjustments based on your environment, computer settings, what types of programs you have running, and more.
-That said, as someone whose experience with audio effectively was “these shiny buttons scare me” a few weeks ago, if I can do it, so can you.
-(I should also note that this is for Windows specifically – if you’re running on Mac or Linux, sorry, can’t help you on that at the moment.)
+I’ll start out with a bit of an extra warning: Everyone’s setup is different, so you’ll likely need to make some further adjustments based on your environment, computer settings, what types of programs you have running, and more.
+That said, as someone whose initial experience with audio effectively was “these shiny buttons scare me” a year ago, if I can do it, so can you.
+(I should also note that this guide uses Windows terminology and images specifically.
+Voicemeeter is also available for Mac, while Linux can try an alternative called Pulsemeeter.)

-Primarily because it gives you far more control over your audio sources!
-You’ll have much more direct control and a visual indicator of your microphone audio, Discord audio, and even sources that run through your default audio device, such as games that don’t have specific output settings.
-With Voicemeeter, you even have the ability to auto-duck, making it easy to automatically lower and raise audio based on another input, such as your own voice or others speaking in Discord.
+You’ll have direct control over audio sources and a visual indicator of your microphone audio, Discord audio, and even sources that run through your default or desktop audio device, such as games that don’t have specific output settings.
+With Voicemeeter, you also have the ability to add auto-ducking, making it easy to automatically, temporarily lower audio based on another input, such as your own voice or others speaking in Discord.
 No more worrying if a game is drowning out your voice or concerns if the game is too quiet!

-Voicemeeter Potato will function as a software mixer, and will be core to balancing your audio sources.
+Voicemeeter Potato (Win / Mac) will function as a software mixer, and will be a core element to balancing your audio sources.
 (If you’re on Linux, check out a program called Pulsemeeter.)

-Be sure to install these programs one at a time, and restart your PC after each install.
-Installing both at once, or not restarting, is likely to cause driver errors that will require a full uninstall of both programs to fix.
+Be sure to install Voicemeeter and VB-Cable one at a time, and restart your computer after each install.
+Installing both at once, or not restarting, is likely to cause driver errors that may require a full uninstall of both programs to fix.
 Take the extra time to restart!

 Getting Started – Windows Settings

 Once you’re all set and sorted, there’s a few things you’ll want to do in Windows’ audio settings.
 (Sorry, Mac / Linux users, I only have Windows on-hand to demonstrate.)
 Typically, the easiest way is to right click on your audio icon in the lower right, then select “Sounds” and click over to the appropriate tabs: